Occupational Therapy

 Occupational Therapy for Mental Health

-The inability to engage in meaningful life activities, whatever the reason, profoundly and negatively impacts one’s mental and physical health, wellbeing, and quality of life.
+The inability to engage in meaningful life activities, whatever the reason, profoundly and negatively impacts one’s mental and physical health, well-being, and quality of life.
 Occupational therapists consider the whole person — mental, physical, emotional, social, and spiritual, the person’s environment, and the activities the person wants and needs to do each day in order to live a satisfying life.

 Harnessing a person’s strengths and intrinsic motivation, occupational therapists use everyday activities as the means to develop the skills that will enable a person to get beyond their disability or limitations.
 It is an active, experiential therapy where the person experiences the benefits of doing something that is meaningful and purposeful to them.